reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 2. Confirm the action in the modal window.

 The connection to JIRA will be deleted from ReportPortal.
-But all created and loaded bugs will be kept and avaialbe on the ReportPortal pages.
-Note: At the same time, post and load bug functionalities will become disabled; the status of already submitted bugs will nolonger be availalbe.
+But all created and linkeed bissues will be kept and avaialbe on the
+ReportPortal pages.
+Note: At the same time, post and link issue functionalities will become disabled; the status of already submitted issues will nolonger be availalbe.

 ### Integration with RALLY